 Step 5 - Submit Trade

-In order to submit the transaction to Enron select the sunmit button.
-If the GTC for the specific product has not been accepted before by registered user in your company the accept facility will not be available.
+In order to submit the transaction to Enron select the submit button.
+If the GTC for the specific product has not been accepted before by a registered user in your trading office of your company the submit button will not be available.
+This will be replaced by the View/Accept GTC button.
+You will need to click on the View/Accept GTC button in order to view and accept the GTC before EnronOnline will allow you to continue with the transaction.

 The system performs transactions on a first come basis.
 Consequently if another user submits their transaction before you theirs will be completed first.

-You will need to click on the View/Accept GTC button in order to view and accept the GTC before EnronOnline will allow you to continue with the transaction.

 Product Type - GTC